Philipp Kurashev Game Preview: Blackhawks vs. Stars

 Kurashev Season Stats Insights

-- In 27 games this season, Kurashev has averaged 18:00 on the ice, while putting up a plus-minus of -11.
+- In 28 games this season, Kurashev has a plus-minus rating of -13, while averaging 18:07 on the ice per game.

-- In 14 of 27 games this season, Kurashev has registered a point, and six of those games included multiple points.
+- In 15 of 28 games this year, Kurashev has registered a point, and six of those games included multiple points.

-- Kurashev has an assist in 11 of 27 games this season, with multiple assists on four occasions.
+- In 12 of 28 games this year, Kurashev has registered an assist, and in four of those matches recorded two or more.

-- Kurashev has an implied probability of 48.8% to eclipse his point total based on the odds.
+- The implied probability that Kurashev goes over his points over/under is 50%, based on the odds.

-- There is a 34.5% chance of Kurashev having more than 0.5 assists, based on the moneyline odds.
+- Given his moneyline odds, Kurashev has an implied probability of 36.4% of going over his assist prop bet.

 Sign up for Underdog fantasy today.